Last Updated on by

 This is a question I get frequently.

-Bottom line: most robots vacuums do better job on hardwoods be default (carpets are what tend to cause more problems), but there are still better options to consider in terms of VALUE for the money.
+Bottom line: most robots vacuums do better job on hardwoods by default (carpets are what tend to cause more problems), but there are still better options to consider in terms of VALUE for the money.
+In either case, they should not scratch hardwood floors anymore than a normal upright vacuum cleaner would.

 Contents (Jump to)